Jimmie C. Hall

 Jimmie Charles Hall (born November 29, 1947) is an American politician who served as a member of the New Mexico House of Representatives for District 28 from January 2005 to January 2019.

 Early life and education

 Hall was born in McCamey, Texas.
-He earned a Bachelor of Science degree in animal science and Master of Arts in agriculture from West Texas State University (now West Texas A&M University).
+He earned a Bachelor of Science degree in animal science and a Master of Arts in agriculture from West Texas State University (now West Texas A&M University).

 Career

 Prior to entering politics, Hall served in the United States Army and was the CEO of a bank.